ZAHON/qwik-primitives/packages/primitives/src/components/dialog/README.md

 ### Animations

-The example below shows how to animate Dialog content when it opens/closes.
+The example below shows how to animate `Dialog.Content` component when it opens/closes.

 ```tsx
 // index.tsx